-The internet can be a great resource for shoppers looking to expand their choices of products to buy and an invaluable way for saving money.
-Online stores are highly competitive not only with other online stores, but also with brick-and-mortar competitors.
+The internet can be a great resource for shoppers looking to expand their choices of products to buy and is an invaluable way to save money.
+Online stores are highly competitive, not only with other online stores, but also with brick-and-mortar competitors.
 Price-comparison websites make deal hunting easier and also help guide shoppers to online stores with the best reputations by posting reviews submitted by other shoppers.

-Point-of-sale advantages include stores offering no shipping charges and free ship-to-store charges.
+Point-of-sale advantages include stores offering no shipping charges and free ship-to-store options.
 A lot of online stores do not pass on sales tax (unless required by the state) to customers, which can add up to substantial savings for those shoppers who buy primarily online.

 Other advantages of shopping online include:

 - The stores are almost never closed.

 - There are no parking hassles.

 - Online shoppers rarely have to deal with aggressive salespeople.